Georgie and Allen Manuel

 Allen and Georgie Manuel are a husband-wife team who make traditional costumes of the Cajun courir du Mardi Gras, the celebration of Carnival season in rural South Louisiana.

-Allen and Georgie Manuel are a husband-and-wife team who make traditional costumes of the Cajun courir du Mardi Gras, the celebration of Carnival season in rural South Louisiana.
-Both natives of Eunice in St. Landry Parish, the Manuels fabricate the ensembles’ wire screen masks, colorful patchwork suits, and pointed hats known as capuchons.
-The Manuel’s decades-long commitment to making the whimsical and symbolic attire of Mardi Gras has helped to preserve a defining tradition of Louisiana’s Cajun communities, one that traces its origins to medieval France.
+Allen (1936-2020) and Georgie (1940-2020) Manuel were a husband-and-wife team who made traditional costumes of the Cajun courir du Mardi Gras, the celebration of Carnival season in rural South Louisiana.
+Both natives of Eunice in St. Landry Parish, the Manuels fabricated the ensembles’ wire screen masks, colorful patchwork suits, and pointed hats known as capuchons.
+The Manuel’s decades-long commitment to making the whimsical and symbolic attire of Mardi Gras helped to preserve a defining tradition of Louisiana’s Cajun communities, one that traces its origins to medieval France.

 Mardi Gras in Eunice was celebrated as early as the 1890s; however, not until the 1950s, following a period of disinterest during the two World Wars, did it take hold.
 Today, it is one of the largest celebrations with approximately 1,500 participants.
 Like other Carnival celebrations in Louisiana’s rural prairie parishes, the event is defined by the courir de Mardi Gras, or Mardi Gras “run.”
 Led by a designated capitaine, the Cajun courir brings together costumed revelers who, on horseback and hay wagons, drink and dance their way across the countryside while begging for food or money to make a gumbo at day’s end.